selinakhan/ObjectMNIST/README.md

 ### Improvements

 In this current version, the algorithm deals with occluded images by just trying to sample a new random location until it has found a placing which doesnt occlude with any other images.
 If this can't be satisfied within 25 tries, it samples a new image.
-This is a rather naive approach, so there's a lot of room for improvement!
+This is a rather naive approach, so there's room for improvement.